 Here’s how to get tested.

-1. Call your dermatologist or allergist and set up an appointment.
+1. Call your primary care provider or gastroenterologist and set up an appointment.
 At your office visit, if your doctor is not familiar with IBS-80, tell him/her about it and refer him/her to the website.
-If your doctor agrees IBS-80 is right for you, he/she can schedule the testing.
+If your doctor agrees IBS-80 is right for you, ask if he/she can schedule the testing.

 BE PROACTIVE.
 IT’S YOUR HEALTH!

-3. Let us Help.
+2. Let us help.
 If you are having difficulty finding a provider to administer IBS-80, contact us and we’ll find one for you.

 IBS-80 Basic or IBS-80 Plus?

 There are two choices—IBS-80 Basic with 80 food allergens and IBS-80 Plus with the 80 original allergens plus an additional 26 allergens.

 Plus offers the most comprehensive testing.
 It tests for 106 foods and has the greatest probability of detecting all foods contributing to your IBS symptoms.

 Basic detects the great majority of allergies (97.5% in a recent study) that contribute to IBS.
 This may be preferred for those with financial constraints, since insurance that covers patch testing often covers only up to 80 allergens a year.